Previously, on “Is DT a monorepo?”

 - Make

-use real symlinks.
+pnpmuse real symlinks.
 You’re probably confused; didn’t I just say that you needed elevated privileges to do that?
 Normally, yes, but if you enable Developer Mode, any user is able to make symlinks!
 And, I fully suspect that most people developing on Windows have this enabled.
 You even need enabled to enable WSL.
-This is probably a good idea whether or notgit
+This is probably a good idea whether or notgitchanges; real symlinks don’t have the same warts as junctions.
+I’ll disclaim that I haven’t actually proposed this change upstream.
+There are some gotchas in that it may be awkward to enable this automatically (what happens if you end up with anode_moduleswith both junctions and symlinks?), but I think it should be straightforward to detect.

 For now, DefinitelyTyped has included a script Windows users can run to clean up

-will find and delete all
+node_modules; pnpm run clean-node-modules will find and delete all

-directories within the repo.
+node_modules directories within the repo.
 Good enough for now.

 Removing a package won’t expose breaking changes in newly-typed packages

-types, which means that it’s time to remove @types/foo
+types, which means that it’s time to remove @types/foo from DefinitelyTyped.

-In the old layout, we’d delete the directory and add it to notNeededPackages
+In the old layout, we’d delete the directory and add it to notNeededPackages.

 When the PR that does this is merged, the publisher will publish one final

-that contains only a package.json
+version of @types/foo that contains only a package.json with a dependency on

-the real foo
+the real foo.

 But, when you’re actually working on the PR that does this, the shim package